skylight-hq/darpa-dense-sense-proposal/README.md

 * The ability to transmit true audio, and/or a compressed event stream signal without worrying about power consumption
 * To test simple gunshot geolocation based on relatively simple least squares modeling
-* To test our end-to-end software GUIs
+* To test our end-to-end software user interfaces
 * The ability to test a full-powered computer processing system to compute audio stream events to reduce power
 * Measure the power consumed by the radio sending a packet stream